moment/luxon/docs/math.md

 ### Diffs

 You can subtract one time from another to find out how much time there is between them.
-Luxon's [diff](../class/src/datetime.js~DateTime.html#instance-method-diff) method does this and it returns a Duration.
+Luxon's `DateTime.diff` method does this and it returns a Duration.
 For example:

 ```js
 var end = DateTime.fromISO('2017-03-13');